JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Results and Discussion

 \subsection{\Lya\ damping wing}

-The Ly$\alpha$ photon scattering cross section as a function of wavelength is given by the Voigt profile, which combines a Gaussian core and Lorentzian wings \citep{Tasitsiomi2006}.
-Resonant scattering of Ly$\alpha$ photons by the neutral IGM suppresses line and continuum fluxes at wavelengths bluer than the rest-frame Ly$\alpha$ at 1216\AA.
-Additionally, the Lorentzian wing cross section accumulates the attenuation to the redward continuum, softening the shape of Ly$\alpha$ break.
-This is known as Ly$\alpha$ damping wing attenuation \citep{Miralda-Escude1995}.
-Recently, this effect has been observed in NIRSpec prism observations of high-redshift galaxies \citep{Bunker2023, Boyett2023, Arrabal-Haro2023a, Arrabal-Haro2023b, CurtisLake2023}.
+The {\Lya} photon scattering cross section as a function of wavelength is given by the Voigt profile, which combines a Gaussian core and Lorentzian wings \citep{Tasitsiomi2006}.
+Resonant scattering of {\Lya} photons by the neutral IGM suppresses line and continuum fluxes at wavelengths bluer than the rest-frame {\Lya} at 1216\AA.
+Additionally, the Lorentzian wing cross section accumulates the attenuation to the redward continuum, softening the shape of {\Lya} break.
+This is known as {\Lya} damping wing attenuation {\citep{MiraldaEscude1998}}. {Features like these have been observed in quasars \citep[e.g.,][]{Mortlock2011, Banados2018, Davies2018, Wang2020, Yang2020}, and they have been utilized to investigate not only the average neutral fraction but also specific regions along different sightlines in the IGM at $z>7$.} Recently, this effect has been observed in NIRSpec prism observations of high-redshift galaxies { \citep[$z>8$;][]{Bunker2023, Boyett2023, Arrabal-Haro2023a, Arrabal-Haro2023b, CurtisLake2023} }

-We model the Ly$\alpha$ damping wing optical depth following Equation (30) in \cite{Dijkstra2014}, as done in \cite{Arrabal-Haro2023a, Arrabal-Haro2023b}.
-The damping wing description has two free parameters (with redshift held fixed at our measured $z = 10.17$): (1) the neutral hydrogen fraction in the IGM ($X_{\text{HI}}$) and (2) the size of the ionized bubble ($R_{\text{HII}}$), or Stromgren sphere.
-In short, a higher neutral fraction in the IGM makes the break cutoff become smoother, and a larger ionized bubble size shifts the break blueward allowing the escape of photons at shorter wavelengths than the rest frame Ly$\alpha$.
+We model the {\Lya} damping wing optical depth following Equation (30) in \cite{Dijkstra2014}, as done in \cite{Arrabal-Haro2023a, Arrabal-Haro2023b}.
+The {\Lya} damping wing description has two free parameters (with redshift held fixed at our measured $z = 10.17$): (1) the neutral hydrogen fraction in the IGM ($X_{\text{HI}}$) and (2) the size of the ionized bubble ($R_{\text{HII}}$), or Stromgren sphere.
+In short, a higher neutral fraction in the IGM makes the break cutoff become smoother, and a larger ionized bubble size shifts the break blueward allowing the escape of photons at shorter wavelengths than the rest frame {\Lya}.
 To reproduce the observed continuum spectrum, the galaxy model SEDs are convolved with the IGM transmission ($T_{\text{IGM}}\propto e^{-\tau}$, where $\tau$ is damping wing optical depth).
 We then smooth the model spectra with prism spectral resolution and apply an additional 5\% of systemic errors in the $\chi^{2}$ estimation.